Vivekkhanke/vivek-portfolio/README.md

-Vivek Khanke — Vue 3 Portfolio (omahir.com style)
+Vivek Khanke — Vue 3 Portfolio
 ===============================================

 This is a deploy-ready Vue 3 skeleton built for quick deployment on Vercel / Netlify / GitHub Pages.